 Through participation with Rancho Santiago Adult Education Consortium (RSAEC), Santa Ana College School of Continuing Education (SAC-SCE) is working to align its noncredit offerings to the college credit offerings as well as to the other offerings of other adult education providers in the region.
-In addition, SAC-SCE continues to expand partnerships to leverage resources and provide better service to the community.
+In addition, SAC-SCE continues to expand partnerships to leverage resources and provide better service tothe community.
 One example of this effort is the expansion of the SAC-SCE Career Education instructional program.
 Working closely with Garden Grove Adult Education (GGAE), the partnership is able to provide SAC-SCE tuition free career education courses to GGAE adult students.
-New programs include classes in the areas of automotive and business skills as well as plans for implementing noncredit programs in welding and HVAC.
+New programs include classes in the areas of automotive and business skills as well as plans for implementing noncreditprograms in welding and HVAC.

-Outreach Events in the Community for Continuing Education Program

-The School of Continuing Education is committed to ensuring our community learns about the impactful program offerings we have to offer.
-In addition, we strive to remove barriers to course registration and participation for students both virtually and in the actual classroom.
+Outreach Events in the Community for Continuing Education Program participation for students both virtually and in the actual classroom.
 An outcome of the COVID 19 pandemic was that it forced us to rethink how we connect with prospective and current students.
 From participation in local PTA meetings (both online and in person) to large scale on-campus and virtual events, we were able to not only to increase the brand awareness of our school but to also build formidable relationships with community partners.